maxska/Separator-Generator/README.md

-# Separator-Generator
+# separator-generator
 An app for generating separators for your code.
 Sometimes it's useful to divide a file containing many lines of code into different sections, where each section might have a "header".
 This is simply for readability and being able to get a better overview of the file.

-Example of a separator that could be used in a JavaScipt file:
+Example of a separator/header that could be used above functions in a JavaScipt file:

 <pre>